namnguyen191/dj-ui/libs/core/README.md

 ### 2. JS runner setup:

 The way a web worker can be setup can be different between each projects.
 So follow your framework guidance for setup.
-The key idea is to provide the injection token `JS_RUNNER_WORKER` with an instance of a web worker.
+The key idea is to provide the injection token `CREATE_JS_RUNNER_WORKER` with a function that return an instance of a web worker.

 - Add a `tsconfig.worker.json` file at the root of your project: